thuongvu/CSSPractice/README.md

 * "cssNavbar" - following a css-only navbar tutorial from http://tutorialzine.com/2010/06/css3-minimalistic-navigation-menu/.
 NOT representative of my own independent work.
 * "navbar2" - following a css-only navbar tutorial from http://line25.com/tutorials/how-to-create-a-pure-css-dropdown-menu.
 NOT representative of my own independent work.
 * "zen" - clone of http://www.csszengarden.com/217/.
 NOT representative of my own independent work.
+* "zen2" - clone of http://www.csszengarden.com/219/.
+NOT representative of my own independent work.